RulzUrLife/RulzUrAPI/README.md

 * `docker run -v $(pwd):/opt/rulzurapi -p 5000:5000 -it rulzurapi`:
 run the container in development mode (autoreload on file changes)
-* `docker run -v $(pwd):/opt/rulzurapi -it rulzurapi --banner`: open an ipython shell into the container if you need to have the application reachable in the browser add the following option `-p 5000:5000` before `-it`
+* `docker run -v $(pwd):/opt/rulzurapi -it rulzurapi bash`: open a bash into the container if you need to have the application reachable in the browser add the following option `-p 5000:5000` before `-it`

-* `docker run -v $(pwd):/opt/rulzurapi -it rulzurapi -c '!py.test'`:
+to run tests, run the previous command then inside the container run: `py.test`

-run the tests for the application
+and for the lint tool: `source misc/pylint_files; pylint $PYLINT_FILES`